By Dr. Brandon Colby MD, a physician-expert in the fields of Genomics and Personalized Medicine.

 There are several companies that offer DNA testing, but not all of them perform whole genome sequencing.
 Many popular DNA testing providers offer other tests that are less comprehensive than WGS and only inspect certain portions of your DNA.
 These results may be accurate, but they won’t be as extensive as the ones you’ll receive through WGS.

 Yes.
 Sequencing.com, as the name implies, offers whole genome sequencing direct-to-the-consumer.
-This means that anyone can go online and purchase their whole genome sequencing service, which is called ‘Ultimate Genome Sequencing.’
+This means anyone can go online and purchase whole genome sequencing services, and they work directly with CLIA certified labs to provide clinical-grade 30x sequencing.
 Learn more

 No. 23andMe — similarly to many other DNA testing companies — relies on a process called DNA genotyping rather than DNA sequencing.
 Genotyping is only meant to determine which genetic variants are present in your DNA, but it doesn’t sequence the entirety of your base pairs.
 Since genotyping doesn’t analyze your whole genome, these tests require you to previously identify variants of interest in order to be able to spot them on the test.